catsclaw/triumphweb/content/play/blurbs.md

 can help them to gain some self-respect?
 Maybe you can find them some team-mates?
 For that you have to make them look like attractive propositions.

-Outside the Games you are close to Hemmy Cropper, one of the Gamekeepers.
+Outside the Games you are close to **Hemmy Cropper**, one of the Gamekeepers.
 During the Games, though, you both understand that you have to keep a distance from each other.
 It wouldn’t do for someone to get the idea that your friend was unfairly biased towards their home Canton.
 You would like to get closer to